-RESOLUTION NO. 230-93 Re: AN AMENDMENT TO THE PROPOSED POLICY ON QUALITY INTEGRATED EDUCATION
+RESOLUTION NO. 395-93 Re: AN AMENDMENT TO THE PROPOSED POLICY ON QUALITY INTEGRATED EDUCATION

-On motion of Mrs. Fanconi seconded by Mrs. Gordon, the following resolution was adopted unanimously by members present:
+On motion of Mr. Ewing seconded by Mrs. Fanconi, the following resolution was adopted unanimously:

-Resolved, That the proposed policy on quality integrated education be amended in C to read as follows:
+Resolved, That the proposed policy on quality integrated education be amended by adding ", which may include:" after C.1.a)(1).